Package net.sf.eBusx.util

 Before timer requests may be placed, the ERequestor

-must first subscribe to ETimer
+must first subscribe to ETimer.
+The example assumes

-object implements the
+that this object implements the

-interface and
+ERequestor interface and

-are class data
+mTimerFeed and mTimerReq are class data

 members.